Modern Slavery Act 2015

 The Group acts with integrity and in compliance with the laws and regulations applicable to its activities.
 The Group is subject to certain obligations relating to the management of both environmental and social (“E&S”) risks and human rights risks (which include modern slavery).

-In response to the French Duty of Care Act , Societe Generale established and implemented a Duty of Care Plan ("the Plan”).
+In response to the French Duty of Care Act3, Societe Generale establishes and implements a Duty of Care plan (“the Plan”).
 This Plan aims at identifying risks and preventing serious breaches in respect of each of human rights, fundamental freedoms, the health, safety and security of persons, and the environment as a result of the Group’s activities.
-The Plan includes a mapping of risks, the measures taken for assessing and mitigating risks of serious breach or harm, and the strengthening of the Group whistleblowing framework.
-The annual presentation of this Plan and its effective implementation can be found in the Group’s registration document.
+The annual presentation of this Plan and its effective implementation can be found in the Group’s Universal Registration Document4.

-The Group is fully committed to maintaining and improving its processes designed to limit the risk of human rights violation, including modern slavery, in the Group’s own operations, in its supply chains, and directly connected with its products and services.
+The Group is fully committed to maintaining and improving its processes designed to limit the risk of human rights violation, including modern slavery, in the Group’s own operations, in its supply chains, and as may be directly connected with its products and services.

 The Group’s commitments towards human rights are guided by each of the following standards and initiatives:

 - The Universal Declaration of Human Rights (1948), the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights;

 - The Fundamental Conventions of the International Labour Organisation (“ILO”), which cover issues related to forced labour and slavery, child labour, discrimination, freedom of association and decent working conditions;